 | Also Read: All About Tunnel Boring Machine – Components, Types & Advantages |

-Dilapidation survey is carried out using both advanced as well as manual methods.
-The advanced methodology involves Aerial mapping, laser scanning and mobile mapping.
+A dilapidation survey is carried out using both advanced as well as manual methods.
+The advanced methodology involves Aerial mapping, laser scanning, and mobile mapping.

 Drones are used to provide information to clients on the progress of the project.

-Encardio Rite also provides Geometry control services for construction projects, laying railways tracks and design.
+Encardio Rite also provides Geometry control services for construction projects, laying railway tracks, and design.

 Geometry control for construction

-Here we come to and of this exclusive guide on Geodetic Survey and Monitoring.
-Being cost-efficient as well as accurate, it is the most-preferred option to complete the geotechnical monitoring.
+Here we come to this exclusive guide on Geodetic Survey and Monitoring.
+Being cost-efficient as well as accurate, it is the most preferred option to complete the geotechnical monitoring.